Gurgeni/CatcherSpy-Justansw-bot/README.md

 In summary, CatcherSpy offers a remarkable set of features that surpasses the limitations of the existing tool on Justanswer.
 By utilizing CatcherSpy, you can significantly increase your effectiveness, profitability, and overall satisfaction while working on the platform.

-You have right to make your work faster and comfortable and OPTIMUM will help to do this.
+You have right to make your work faster and comfortable and CatcherSpy will help to do this.